 - The condition of the property.
 Will it require a lot of expensive work that is not going to make it visibly more profitable?
 You are looking at things like the amount of asbestos in the house, the plumbing and the electrics, as well as the structure of the roof and the house.

 - The sewer plan, especially if you are planning an addition.

 The Easiest Ways To Add Value To A Property

-When you are renovating for a profit you need to be very selective about the work you do on the property that will make it appear to be more valuable.
+When you are renovating for a profit, you need to be very selective about the work you do on the property that will make it appear to be more valuable.
 A buyer’s perception of the property begins in the street.
 It is an important first step to tidy up the front of the house to improve its street appeal.

 When you move inside, it is nice to be able to open up the living spaces to create an expansive living room.
 The cost of doing that depends on the structure of the building.
-If you are lucky, all you will have to do is pull down a wall, but you may have to put in a beam which impacts what you do with the ceiling.
+If you are lucky, all you will have to do is pull down a wall, but you may have to put in a beam that impacts what you do with the ceiling.